quriosapien/meliorism/blog/about-kumar-gaurav.md

 - _Quido_ - researched and worked on childcare and Early childhood development.
 - _Prospecto AI_ - Automation and intelligence platform for outbound based sales.

-I am always happy to share my learnings, and experience building any and all of these.
+I’m always open to sharing my learnings from building these ventures and love discussing entrepreneurship.

 ## Social Links